 Recipients of the Sheldon D. Murphy Chair

-- Assistant Professor Julia Yue Cui joined DEOHS on July 1, 2014, and was appointed the Sheldon D. Murphy Endowed Chair.
+- Associate Professor Julia Yue Cui joined DEOHS on July 1, 2014, and was appointed the Sheldon D. Murphy Endowed Chair.
 Her research investigates the effects of developmental exposure to environmental chemicals and reprogramming the gut microbiome on drug metabolism and obesity.

 - Professor Evan Gallagher joined DEOHS as an associate professor in 2004 and was awarded the Sheldon D. Murphy Endowed Chair from 2004 to 2007.
 Dr. Gallagher’s research focuses on molecular and biochemical toxicology and involving environmental issues that cross ecosystem and human health boundaries.
 His NIEHS Superfund project is directed toward an understanding the mechanisms of pesticide and metal induced olfactory injury in salmon.
 Other projects use zebra fish to address epigenetic mechanisms of chemical olfactory injury.
 He also has continuing studies on the comparative biochemistry of glutathione transferases.

 - Professor Zhengui Xia joined DEOHS in 1997 as an assistant professor and was the Sheldon D. Murphy Endowed Chair from 1997 to 2000.
 Dr. Xia’s research encompasses two primary targets: 1) mechanisms that regulate apoptosis especially in relation to neurodegeneration (Parkinson’s disease) and toxin-induced neuronal damage; and 2) mechanisms that regulate neurogenesis including neuronal fate determination, neuronal survival and differentiation both during brain development and in adult brain.